Ogo1024/python-homework/mod19-blockchainpython/wallet/README.md

 ## Overview

-This supports the user's ability to derive testnet BitCoin and Ethereum crypto wallets from a cryptocurrency account and send transactions between wallets via Python in a command line interface.
+This supports a user's ability to derive testnet BitCoin and Ethereum crypto wallets from a cryptocurrency account and send transactions between wallets via Python in a command line interface.

 ## Dependencies